Generic Name: Dinoprostone Vaginal Suppositories (dye noe PROST one)

 What are some things I need to know or do while I take Prostin E2?

-- Allergic reactions have happened with Prostin E2.
+- Allergic reactions have happened with Prostin E2 (dinoprostone vaginal suppositories).
 Rarely, some reactions can be very bad or life-threatening.
 Talk with the doctor.

-- Uterine rupture has happened with some forms of this medicine.
+- Uterine rupture has happened with some forms of Prostin E2 (dinoprostone vaginal suppositories).
 Some people have needed to have their uterus removed.
-When Prostin E2 has been used to help with childbirth, uterine rupture has led to loss of the unborn baby or newborn.
+When Prostin E2 (dinoprostone vaginal suppositories) has been used to help with childbirth, uterine rupture has led to loss of the unborn baby or newborn.
 Talk with your doctor.